NativeScript/codeofconduct/README.md

-# NativeScript Community Slack Channel Code of Conduct

-The NativeScript community Slack channel is a resource †for community interaction around the [NativeScript](https://www.nativescript.org/) framework.
+# The NativeScript community Slack channel is a resource †for community interaction around the [NativeScript](https://www.nativescript.org/) framework.

 Our community members come from all walks of life and are all at different stages of their personal and professional journeys.
 To support everyone, we've prepared a short code of conduct.
 Our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.